Let Me Tell You about My White Privilege

 You may want to read:

 Most people choose who they want to hang with for other reasons than their skin color.
-There are black people who I would rather associate with before I would associate with some white folks.
-And there are some folks on the left that I like listening to while there are some in the right camp that embarrasses me.
+There are black people who I would rather associate with before associating with some white folks.
+There are some people on the left, politically speaking, who I like listening to while there are few folks in “my camp” who embarrass me.

 I know there is white privilege.
 I’ve seen it.
-I also know there is a black privilege.
-But either way, it does not mean all whites are identical, or all blacks are identical.
-It is wrong to deny that our “privileges” exists and it’s wrong to label everyone within a category as the same.
+I also know there is black privilege.
+Either way, it does not mean that all whites are identical or that all blacks are identical.
+It is wrong to deny that our “privileges” exist and it’s wrong to label everyone within a category the same.
 Let me share with you my personal experience with white privilege, though I’m not a fan of that term.
 I have benefited from living in America, and I have suffered greatly because of my sin and the sin of others.

-- My father was a violent, racist, drunk abuser who died at 42-years old.
+- My father was a violent, racist, drunk abuser who died at forty-two years old.

 - My mother slept around with more men than I know.